Communication and Computing Research Centre

 Information Technology and Interactions

-early Pursuit against Organized crime using envirOnmental scanning, the Law and IntelligenCE systems
+Early pursuit against organised crime using environmental scanning, the law and intelligence systems

-Organized crime is becoming more diverse in its activities and methods including “greater levels of collaboration between criminal groups, greater mobility in and around the EU, a diversification of illicit activity, and a growing dependence on a dynamic infrastructure, anchored in key locations and facilitated by widespread use of the Internet” (the Director of Europol, in his foreword to the OCTA 2011 report).
-An important means for law enforcement in combating such crime is strategic early warning which is heavily depending on an efficient and effective environmental scanning.
+Organised crime is becoming more diverse in its activities and methods, including “greater levels of collaboration between criminal groups, greater mobility in and around the EU, a diversification of illicit activity, and a growing dependence on a dynamic infrastructure, anchored in key locations and facilitated by widespread use of the Internet” (the Director of Europol, in his foreword to the OCTA 2011 report).
+An important means for law enforcement in combating such crime is strategic early warning which is heavily dependent on an efficient and effective environmental scanning.

 For this, the e-POOLICE project will—in close collaboration with law enforcement partners, as well as criminological and legal experts—develop a prototype of an environmental scanning system implementing solutions applying the most promising technological advances and breakthroughs as provided by the RTD partners.
-The solutions will be tested an evaluated through running realistic use case scenarios that are developed by our user partners.
+The solutions will be tested and evaluated through running realistic use-case scenarios that are developed by our user partners.

-Central to the solution is the development of an environmental knowledge repository of all relevant information and knowledge, including scanned information and derived, learned or hypothesized knowledge, as well as the metadata needed for credibility and confidence assessment, traceability, and privacy protection management.
-For effective and efficient utilization, as well as for interoperability, the repository will apply a standard representation form for all information and knowledge.
+Central to the solution is the development of an environmental knowledge repository of all relevant information and knowledge, including scanned information and derived, learned or hypothesised knowledge, as well as the metadata needed for credibility and confidence assessment, traceability, and privacy protection management.
+For effective and efficient utilisation, as well as for inter-operability, the repository will apply a standard representation form for all information and knowledge.

 For more information please visit the e-POOLICE website.

 Constantinos Orphanides - Researcher